-If the decision (unsuccessful outcome) also refers you to the academic appeals policy, this concludes the informal appeal stage.
-Also, if your unit coordinator replies to your request for feedback/request for change in mark, and does not invite further discussion you can assume this is the conclusion of the informal appeal stage.
-You now have the option of lodging a formal appeal to the faculty where it will be reviewed by a senior academic.
+If the decision (unsuccessful outcome) also refers you to the academic appeals policy, this concludes your stage 1 appeal.
+Also, if your unit coordinator replies to your request for feedback/request for change in mark and does not invite further discussion you can assume this is the conclusion of the stage 1 appeal.
+You now have the option to submit a stage 2 faculty-level appeal where it will be reviewed by a senior academic.

 Yes.
 We are happy to offer advice and to review your written appeal document.
-You will find detailed advice on appeals and special consideration by accessing the SUPRA help pages.
-To request further assistance contact us by email email@example.com or phone (02) 9351 3715.
+You will find detailed advice on appeals and special consideration on the SUPRA help pages.